What have we been up to?

 To promote an integrated flood risk management approach for the urban areas, AFD and the Government of Vietnam have formulated the CRBH investment program.
 CDIA’s role in the project is to conduct a Project Preparation Study (PPS) in the two cities to help identify priority subprojects to improve the resilience and livability of Bac Kan and Phu Ly.

 Together with representatives from AFD Vietnam, Ms. Nguyen Thuy Anh and Ms. Nguyen Thi-Ngoc-Yen, CDIA’s Program Manager Neil Chadder and Urban Development Specialist Fabienne Perucca conducted the scoping mission where they introduced CDIA, met with key officials and stakeholders to determine priorities, and worked with the provinces and AFD to prepare the necessary application for CDIA’s technical assistance.

 At the end of the detailed meetings and comprehensive site visits, the cities and provinces have agreed to cover the following in the CDIA PPS: assessment of climate change impact and vulnerabilities in the cities; and the preparation of institutional and capacity development roadmaps to strengthen their capacities on identification of flood risks, vulnerability assessment, and promotion of ecological engineering, among others.

-CDIA’s scoping mission was well-received and the official city application was submitted recently.
+CDIA’s scoping mission was well-received; and the application for CDIA’s support has been approved recently.